-Amazon Web Services (AWS) offers a complete set of infrastructure and application services that enable you to run virtually everything in the cloud-from enterprise applications and big data projects, to social games and mobile apps.
+Amazon Web Services (AWS) offers a complete set of infrastructure and application services for running virtually everything in the cloud-from enterprise applications and big data projects to social games and mobile apps.
 The AWS Management Pack for Microsoft System Center Operations Manager provides availability and performance monitoring capabilities for your applications running in AWS.

 The AWS Management Pack links Amazon EC2 instances and the Microsoft Windows or Linux operating systems running inside them.
 The AWS Management Pack is an extension to Microsoft System Center Operations Manager.
-It uses a designated computer in your datacenter (called a watcher node) and the Amazon Web Services APIs to remotely discover and collect information about your AWS resources.
+It uses a designated computer in your data center (called a watcher node) and the Amazon Web Services APIs to remotely discover and collect information about your AWS resources.
 You configure the AWS Management Pack to discover information about your AWS resources by running the Operations Manager Add Monitoring Wizard.
-For more information, see Step 1: Installing the AWS Management Pack (p.
-59).